wboykinm/billmorris.io/blog/_posts/2025-02-15-atlas-miscellaneous-2.md

 ## Amsterdam Centraal

 You could be forgiven for missing the huge bike parking facility at Centraal Station.
-A colleague of mine pointed out that our previous imagery here showed hundreds [thousands?] of bicycles tied up on the landward side of the station, so we were curious about where they'd gone.
+A colleague of mine pointed out that our previous imagery here showed hundreds [thousands?] of bicycles tied up on the landward side of the station, so when we recently updated the view, we were curious about where they'd gone.
 Turns out [they're all underground](https://www.theverge.com/23572761/amsterdam-underwater-bike-garage-future-of-transport), as many at 11,000 of them at a time.
 Underground, yes, but also underwater, with canal boats motoring in and out above them.

 There's [a woderful timelapse video of the facility's construction process](https://www.youtube.com/watch?v=QZcq3R91YZM&t=9s), reinforcing that - while they have a healthy respect - the Dutch are _very_ good at making water do what they want it to.